-As one of the leading medical school departments in preventive medicine, we are at the forefront of confronting the grand challenges that face American medicine today.
+As one of the leading medical school departments in preventive medicine, we are at the forefront of confronting the challenges that face health care today.
 Since our founding, the Department of Preventive Medicine has:

-- Provided biostatistical support to over 40 federally-funded research projects across Mount Sinai, including the Tisch Cancer Institute and the WTC Data Center.
+- Provided biostatistical and bioinformatics support to federally-funded research projects across Mount Sinai, including the Tisch Cancer Institute and the WTC Data Center.

-As rates of diseases continue to rise, now, more than ever, we must focus on the causes of chronic diseases — not merely deal with their consequences.
-On behalf of the Department of Preventive Medicine, I invite you to peruse our website and learn more about our innovative programs and groundbreaking research.
+As rates of complex diseases such as obesity, learning disabilities, and cancer continue to rise, it is abundantly clear that environmental factors play a major role in their etiology.
+Now, more than ever, we must focus research efforts on the environmental causes of chronic diseases.
+On behalf of the Department of Preventive Medicine, I invite you to explore our website and learn more about our innovative programs and groundbreaking research we are conducting.

-Ethel H. Wise Professor and Chair, Department of Preventive Medicine
+Ethel Wise Professor and Chair, Department of Preventive Medicine

 Professor of Pediatrics